 Invoice Exception Rate

 Exceptions occur when a problem arises on an invoice such as an invoice awaiting approval or routing errors, often resulting in duplicate payments or other errors.
-Exceptions can halt the payment process due to manual steps needed to resolve the exception and occur due to purchase order (PO) and invoice discrepancies, missing or incorrect information, and bottlenecks in the approval process.
+Exceptions can halt the payment process due to the manual steps needed to resolve the exception.
+They occur due to purchase orders (POs) and invoice discrepancies, missing or incorrect information, and bottlenecks in the approval process.

-Exceptions can cause overpayments, resource draining time hang-ups, and degradation of vendor relationships.
+A health system’s exceptions can cause overpayments, resource-draining time hang-ups, and degradation of vendor relationships.

 TAG can help your health system visualize its AP KPIs and more with customizable dashboards for your specific needs.
 Reach out today to learn more.